You have probably already heard of the microbiota and more precisely the intestinal microbiota?

 It is also beneficial to integrate antioxidants into your food supplement routine.
 Antioxidants, like vitamin C and vitamin E, help protect skin against free radical damage, contributing to healthier, more radiant skin.
 In addition, essential fatty acids, such as omega-3 present in fish or flax oil, promote hydrated skin and reduce skin inflammation.

-Another supplement to consider is collagen.
-Collagen is an essential protein for the structure and elasticity of the skin.
-Supplementing with collagen can help reduce signs of aging by improving skin elasticity and promoting cell regeneration.
+Another supplement to consider is collagen .
+Collagen is a protein that is essential for the structure and elasticity of the skin.
+Supplementing with collagen can help reduce the signs of aging by improving skin elasticity and promoting cell regeneration.

 We also offer skin supplements that combine several of these elements for a holistic approach.
 By combining these supplements with a balanced diet and a suitable skincare routine, it is possible to maintain the balance of the skin microbiota and promote healthy, radiant skin.